 Dandelion root is primarily considered a gastrointestinal remedy, supporting digestion and liver function.
 The Latin name Taraxacum is from the Greek and means “disease remedy.”
 (4)

-The chief constituents of Dandelion root are Taraxacin, acrystalline, bitter substance, of which the yield varies in roots collected at different seasons, and Taraxacerin, an acrid resin, with Inulin (a sort of sugar which replaces starch in many of the Dandelion family, Compositae), gluten, gum and potash.
+The chief constituents of Dandelion root are Taraxacin, acrystalline, bitter substance, of which the yield varies in roots collected at different seasons, and Taraxacerin, an acrid resin, with Inulin (a sort of sugar which replaces starch in many of the Dandelion family, Compositae), gluten, gum, and potash.
 The root contains no starch, but early in the year contains much uncrystallizable sugar and laevulin, which differs from Inulin in being soluble in cold water.
 This diminishes in quantity during the summer and becomes Inulin in the autumn.
-The root may contain as much as 24 per cent.
-In the fresh root, the Inulin is present in the cell-sap, but in the dry root it occurs as an amorphodus, transparent solid, which is only slightly soluble in cold water, but soluble in hot water.
+The root may contain as much as 24 percent.
+In the fresh root, the Inulin is present in the cell-sap, but in the dry root it occurs as an amorphous, transparent solid, which is only slightly soluble in cold water, but soluble in hot water.
 (8)

 Sesquiterpene lactones impart a bitter taste to the plant, which is especially notable in the leaf but also in the root (particularly when spring-harvested).
 These compounds also likely explain the increase in bile production seen in animal studies with dandelion, with the studies themselves lending support to the traditional use of dandelion as a bitter digestive stimulant.
 (9)

-Results of one study suggest that the extract of Dandelion root has protective action against alcohol-induced toxicity in the liver by elevating antioxidative potentials and decreasing lipid peroxidation.
+Results of one study suggest that the extract of Dandelion root has protective action against alcohol-induced toxicity in the liver by elevating anti oxidative potentials and decreasing lipid peroxidation.
 (1)